 Own your test coverage

 By monitoring your Synthetic test coverage with Datadog, you can characterize the effectiveness of your test suite and identify key workflows that are overlooked in your testing.
 Test coverage monitoring is now generally available for all Datadog RUM and Synthetic Monitoring customers—see our documentation for more details.
-Or, if you’re brand new to Datadog, sign up for a to get started.
+Or, if you’re brand new to Datadog, sign up for a free trial to get started.